Elderberry - Adams

-This carefree beauty has edible appeal.
-The vigorous plants have glossy green foliage and in May develop large, white flower heads.
-If not harvested first for fritters, tea, or wine, elderflowers develop into exceptional, large fruit clusters in the summer.
+This carefree bush has edible appeal.
+The vigorous plants have glossy green foliage and, in May, develop large, white flowers that can be harvested for fritters, tea, or wine.
+Those flowers that are left will develop into large fruit clusters in the summer.
 The berries contain high levels of vitamin C and have better, consistent quality than wild elderberries.
-It ripens in August.
-It uses wild elderberry for pollination.
+The berries ripen in August.

 Common Name: Elderberry